Narrowboating through the years: canal boats of the past, present and future

 The popularity of narrowboats and other canal vessels as floating homes has soared in the last decade as rising rents have encouraged people to look for more creative living options.
 This shows no signs of abating – nor does the popularity of narrowboat holidays.
 Our holiday narrowboats vary greatly in size to suit different groups with some sleeping just two people while others have berths for up to 12 as well as different levels of luxury and style according to guests needs.

-The key change we are likely to see in coming years is the move towards much more environmentally viable narrowboats, in terms of the materials used to build and maintain them, the appliances used onboard and the fuel used to power them.
-We are likely to see the diesel engines that currently dominate replaced by more green powered forms of propulsion.
+The key change we are likely to see in coming years is the move towards ‘greener’ narrowboats, in terms of the materials used to build and maintain them, the appliances used onboard and the fuel used to power them.
+We’re likely to see the diesel engines that currently dominate replaced by greener fuels.
 Electric engines, solar panels and wind turbines will become the norm.
 That way we can all continue to enjoy the canals for many more years to come while at the same time, protecting the environment.

 All aboard!
 New narrowboats being introduced for 2019 canal holidays